Key Takeaways

 Geometry Type

-While SafeGraph Places is ultimately a file of latitude and longitude coordinates for POIs, we do provide detail on whether the location itself exists in the real world as a polygonal space or not.
+While SafeGraph Places is ultimately a file of latitude and longitude coordinates for points of interests (POIs), we do provide detail on whether the location itself exists in the real world as a polygonal space or not.
 For example, while the record for Golden Gate Park in SafeGraph Places is represented as geospatial coordinates for a single point, the geometry type field indicates that the park actually can be represented as a polygon.
-Types of places that do not have a polygonal geometry type include bus stops or ATMs, since they often do not have physical extents large enough for a person to traverse.
+Types of places that do not have a polygonal geometry type include bus stops or ATMs, since they often do not have physical extents large enough for a person to traverse, you can learn more about this distinction in Introducing Point POIs.
 SafeGraph uses the Places dataset to build Geometry data, providing the polygon data for places with geometry.

 SafeGraph produces a polygon dataset for users who require a more precise understanding of a place’s spatial extent.